• Skip to primary navigation

 Sylvan Lake

 Sylvan Lake is located south of Edmonton in the central Albertan town of the same name.
-It’s a great spot for a hot summer day, and for families to take a holiday trip providing everything you’d want in a lakeside vacation.
+It’s an excellent spot for a hot summer day and for families to take a holiday trip, providing everything you’d want in a lakeside vacation.
 (Want to camp there?
 We have an article on Sylvan Lake campgrounds.)
-From kayaking on calm water, summer fun on a sandy beach, lively boardwalk restaurants, and scenic lighthouses you’ll find everything you need here.
-Sylvan Lake combines the best of natural beauty with welcoming small-town charm, so don’t be surprised if you and the kids want to return again and again.

 Sylvan Lake Fun